Review of the gaming laptop Acer Nitro 5 AN515-54: inexpensive and powerful

 </ img>

-The games exhibited the maximum possiblegraphics settings that are supported by the video card.
-That is, without Ray Tracing and other delights of the 20th line of GeForce.
-In Control and Gears 5, the frame rate usually jumps between 40-50 FPS, Surge 2 produces 60+ FPS.
-Metro Exodus “sinks” to approximately 60 in open, wide locations and rises up to 90 FPS indoors.
-Destiny 2 - about 70 and above.
+In the games the maximum possiblegraphics settings supported by the video card.
+That is, without Ray Tracing and other delights of the 20th GeForce line.
+In Control and Gears 5, the frame rate usually jumps within 40-50 FPS, Surge 2 produces 60+ FPS.
+Metro Exodus &#8220;sagging&#8221; up to approximately 60 in wide open areas and rises up to 90 FPS in closed spaces.
+Destiny 2 - around 70 and above.

 </ img>